 While there are many contributing factors to the decline, one factor stands apart in the housing market: rising interest rates.

 In 2017, the average rate for your typical 30-year fixed mortgage was a bit below 4%.
 As 2018 begun, the interest rates began to climb until they reached 4.52% in July of 2018.

 After the market crash of 2008, the federal government took over and decided to artificially keep the mortgage interest rates low.
 This helped stimulate the market and allowed many who had been affected by the crash to get houses.
 Now that the market has become more healthy, the time for artificially keeping the interest rates low has passed.

 The Federal government announced in the middle of 2018 that they plan to increase interest rates.

 The Market for Buyers and Sellers in 2019

 Rising interest rates make it difficult to sustain a seller's market—especially in cities with houses hitting astronomical prices, like Los Angeles.
 In cities like that, you are seeing people pack up and move to more affordable locations—like Idaho and Arizona.

 If you're planning on selling your house soon, now's your moment.
 The decline hasn't completely taken hold and prices are still high enough to make a profit.

-If you’re planning on buying a house, now is also the time.
-Unfortunately, with rising interest rates, even if the price of houses even out into more of a buyer’s market, you’ll still be paying about the same when you factor interest in.
+Somewhat counterintuitively, if you're planning on buying a house, now is also the best time to make a move.
+Unfortunately, with rising interest rates, even if the price of houses level out into more of a buyer's market, you'll still be paying about the same when you factor interest in.

 Now is also the time to buy into a real estate investment if you have cash.
 As prices begin their decent and interest rates climb, you can snatch homes for a great deal without the hassle of taking out a loan with a hefty interest rate.